adham618/myportfolio_next/README.md

 # Portfolio

-A personal web developer portfolio built with NextJS & Tailwind CSS.
+A personal portfolio website that showcases my feature projects, technical skill stack, contact information and more about me.

 ## Preview